 An unhealthy weight can affect a person’s well-being in various ways.
 That is why many people make a conscious effort to lose excess body weight.
 But, it turns out that a hidden factor — sleeping patterns — could easily thwart these efforts.

-According to data that the National Institute of Diabetes and Digestive and Kidney Diseases have cited, in the United States, more than one in three adults are overweight.
+According to data that the National Institute of Diabetes and Digestive and Kidney Diseases have cited, in the United States, more than

 An unhealthy weight, however, is not the only problem that threatens the well-being of people in the U.S. and elsewhere.
 Lack of good quality sleep also causes problems for people around the world.